maax6/404-not-found-master/README.md

 - [Steps to replicate a design with only HTML and CSS](https://devchallenges-blogs.web.app/how-to-replicate-design/)
 - [Marked - a markdown parser](https://github.com/chjj/marked)
 - [FlexBoxFroggy](https://flexboxfroggy.com/#fr) Put some music and speeddrun this game.
 - [StackOverflow](https://stackoverflow.com/questions/643879/css-to-make-html-page-footer-stay-at-bottom-of-the-page-with-a-minimum-height-b) 4 different methods to handle footer position.
-I tried to innovate and uses justify-content: space-between to fix footer. (งツ)ว
+I tried to innovate and used justify-content:space-between to fix footer.
 - [FlexBoxFroggy](https://flexboxfroggy.com/#fr) Put some music and speeddrun this game.
 - [BEM Cheat Sheet](https://9elements.com/bem-cheat-sheet/)
 ## Contact